gvwilson/rsdx/src/scale/index.md

 ---
+template: slides
 title: "Scale Up"
-tagline: "Generate fractals using a workflow runner and store them remotely."
+tagline: "Generate fractals using a workflow runner."
 abstract: >
     Once we have an algorithm that's worth scaling up, we need to actually scale it up.
-    This lesson shows how to describe a workflow as an acyclic graph, how to express that workflow in code to take advantage of cloud computing, and how support tools like logging frameworks and remote data storage can help.
+    This lesson shows how to describe a workflow as an acyclic graph, how to express that workflow in code to take advantage of cloud computing.
 syllabus:
 -   Describing workflows as directed acyclic graphs.
 -   Expressing DAGs in code with Metaflow.
 ---

--   Reminder: storing parameters as dataclass

-[%inc params_single.py %]

--   Load from JSON

-[%inc standalone.json %]
+## The Problem

+-   We may need to run hundreds or thousands of simulations to get useful data
+    -   The fact that we don't know how many indicates the scale of the problem
 -   Build a [%g workflow "workflow" %] to run parameter sweeps using [Metaflow][metaflow]
     -   Define a Python class with methods for workflow stages
     -   Use decorators to mark steps
     -   Parameters to methods coordinate dataflow

--   Start
+---

+## Quick Reminder

+-   Store parameters as dataclass

+[%inc params_single.py %]
+[%inc standalone.json %]

+---

+## Getting Started

 [%inc flow.py mark=start %]

--   First step loads parameters and creates parameters for each task

 [%inc flow.py pattern="class:InvPercFlow meth:start" %]
 [%inc flow.py pattern="func:load_params" %]

+---

+## Parameterizing Each Task

 [%inc flow.py pattern="func:make_sweeps" %]

--   Run a single job
+-   Use nested loops to generate multidmensional "cube" of parameters

+---

+## Running a Single Job

 [%inc flow.py pattern="class:InvPercFlow meth:run_job" %]

--   Combine results from all jobs
+---

+## Combining Results

 [%inc flow.py pattern="class:InvPercFlow meth:join" %]

--   Report results
+---

+## Reporting Results

 [%inc flow.py pattern="class:InvPercFlow meth:end" %]

+---

+## Running It

 -   Run with single-job JSON parameter file shown earlier